ospray/hdospray/doc/documentation.md

 - `HDOSPRAY_CAMERA_LIGHT_INTENSITY`

-   Globally modify the intensity of all lights
+   Globally modify the intensity of all lights.

 - `HDOSPRAY_USE_PATH_TRACING`

-   Use Monte Carlo path tracer instead of faster Whitted-style renderer
+   Use Monte Carlo path tracer instead of faster Whitted-style renderer.

+- `HDOSPRAY_MAX_PATH_DEPTH`

+  Maximum ray depth.
+Will affect the number of diffuse bounces as well as transparency.

+- `HDOSPRAY_USE_SIMPLE_MATERIAL`

+  Use a simple diffuse + phone material instead of principled material.

 - `HDOSPRAY_INIT_ARGS`

-   Specify arguments sent on to OSPRay for initialization.  e.g. enable MPI
+   Specify arguments sent on to OSPRay for initialization.  e.g. enable MPI.

+- `HDOSPRAY_PIXELFILTER_TYPE`

+   The type of pixel filter used by OSPRay: 0 (point), 1 (box), 2 (gauss), 3 (mitchell), and 4 (blackmanHarris).

+- `HDOSPRAY_FORCE_QUADRANGULATE`

+   Force Quadrangulate meshes for debug.

 - `HDOSPRAY_USE_DENOISER`